CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/getting-started.md

 ![](./media/gs-leave-4.png)

-## Let's Get Started with Azure OpenAI and GenAI Manufacturing Analytics
+## Let's Get Started with Microsoft Foundry and GenAI Manufacturing Analytics

 1. In the JumpVM, click on **Azure Portal** shortcut of Microsoft Edge browser which is created on desktop.